 At Royal Rumble, Edge lost the title to William Regal

 Mr. Monday Night

-At Wrestlemania X8 Rob Van Dam won the Intercontinental Championship and was later drafted to Raw making the title exclusive to that brand.
+At Wrestlemania X8, Rob Van Dam won the Intercontinental Championship and was later drafted to Raw, making the title exclusive to that brand.
 At Backlash, Eddie Guerrero beat Van Dam for the title before losing it back in a ladder match on Raw before defeating Jeff Hardy in a unification match with the European Championship.
-Chris Benoit won the title shortly after defecting to Smackdown thus making the title exclusive to Smackdown until Van Dam once against became champion at SummerSlam bringing the title back to Raw.
-Later, Van Dam beat Hardcore Champion Tommy Dreamer unifying the IC and Hardcore Championships putting together 3 quick reigns.
+Chris Benoit won the title shortly after defecting to Smackdown, thus making the title exclusive to Smackdown until Van Dam once against became champion at SummerSlam, bringing the title back to Raw.
+Later, Van Dam beat Hardcore Champion Tommy Dreamer unifying the Intercontinental and Hardcore Championships, putting together 3 quick reigns.

 Two weeks later on RAW Y2J once again became champion, beating RVD.

 Kane won the title from Van Dam despite interference from Triple H and Ric Flair.
 Afterward, Kane began feuding with Triple H for his World Heavyweight Championship.
 The two clashed in a title for the title match at No Mercy.
 Triple H, unifying the titles.
 RAW general manager Eric Bischoff, consequently, deactivated the Intercontinental Championship.

 After 7 months, RAW co-general manager Stone Cold reactivated the Intercontinental Championship at Judgement Day in a 20 man battle royal won by Christian, making him a two-time champion.
 Booker T won the championship on RAW, his first title in WWE, before losing it back to Christian at a house show, becoming a three-time champ.